HenrikSamuelsson/embedded-systems-in-10-000-hours/bluetooth-low-energy.md

 A peripheral will typically be a battery powered device, can be some type of sensor.
 The central will typically be a more advanced device, commonly with some type of user interface where.
 The central can then collect the data from the sensor using BLE as transport medium and present the data to the user.

-When planning the design of a BLE system it shall be decided what role each device in the system will play.
+When planning the design of a BLE system it shall be decided, and documented, what role each device in the system will play.